 How does the security vetting process work?View more

 All staff need security clearance to be able to work in HM Treasury and job offers are conditional on this.
-We do an initial screen soon after you apply to assess whether you are likely to be eligible for security clearance.
+We'll do an initial screen soon after you apply but before invitations are issued for the assessment centre, to assess whether you are likely to be eligible for security clearance.
 This is based on information about your nationality and where you have been living during the last five years.
 If you are successful and accept a job offer, you will be asked to complete an online form so that the full security clearance process can be carried out.
 You’ll receive more information about the process at this point.

 If I’m successful, can I defer my start date?View more

 However, if you apply successfully and there’s been a change to your circumstances that means you’re unable to start in April or September 2018, you can contact the HM Treasury recruitment team to discuss the possibility of deferring your start date.
 Deferrals will be considered on a case by case basis and will be for a maximum of 12 months from when you indicated you could start on your application form.
 Where we do offer deferrals to 2019, the deferred job offer is provisional until we have confirmed approval for 2019 recruitment numbers.
 We expect to receive this approval in November or December 2018.

 I have a disability; will this be taken into account during the assessment process?View more